mk270/whitakers-words/english_to_latin.md

-<P>Each English word found is given a numerical RANK/priority/weight based on the algorithm below.
+Each English word found is given a numerical RANK/priority/weight based on the algorithm below.
 The numerical values of each consideration are added or subtracted to give the priority of the entry.

 <H5>FREQ</H5>

-<P>The obvious choice for frequency weights might be the comparative paper dictionary citations,
-which would be roughly:
+The obvious choice for frequency weights might be the comparative paper dictionary citations, which would be roughly:

 <PRE><TT>